andifalk/secure-oauth2-oidc-workshop/lab2/README.md

 ![Keycloak Sessions](../docs/images/keycloak_sessions.png)

-* After you have revocated sessions in keycloak you have to delete the current JSESSION cookie for the library client.
+* After you have revoked the sessions in keycloak you have to delete the current JSESSION cookie for the library client.
 You can do this by opening the application tab in the developer tools of chrome.
   Navigate to the cookies entry on the left and select the url of the library client, then delete the cookie on the right hand side